On probabilistic identities and coset identities in pro-$p$ groups: Probabilistic identities in K -analytic groups

 \begin{proof}[Proof of \cref{thm:analytic}] Assume that $w \in F_r$ is a probabilistic identity.
 Consider the induced word map $w_G \colon G^r \to G$.
 If $w$ is a probabilistic identity, then $w^{-1}(1_G)$ has positive measure.
 By \cref{lem:analyticMaps} the fibre $w^{-1}(1_G)$ has a non-empty interior.
 In particular, we can find an open subgroup $N \trianglelefteq_{\mathrm{o}} G$ such that $g_1N \times g_2N \times \cdots \times g_rN$ is contained in $w^{-1}(1_G)$, so $w$ is an open coset identity. \end{proof}

 We remark that the same result holds if we also consider words with parameters, since similarly the function defined by such a word will be analytic.

 \begin{proof}[Proof of \cref{cor:3.5}] Suppose $G$ is not virtually solvable.
-Then, by \cite[Theorem 1.3]{BG}, there exists a dense free subgroup in $G$, in which case $G$ cannot satisfy a coset identity.
-Since every probabilistic identity in $G$ is a coset identity by \cref{thm:analytic}, it follows that $G$ is randomly free. \end{proof}
+Let $N$ be an open normal $R$-standard subgroup of $G$ and let $Z=Z(N)$.
+We have that $N/Z$ is linear over $R$ by \cite[Proposition 5.1]{JZ02}, so $G/Z$ is linear as well.
+Moreover, $G/Z$ is not virtually solvable.
+Indeed, if $M/Z$ is an open solvable subgroup of $G/Z$, it follows that $M$ is solvable as an extension of the solvable groups $M/Z$ and $Z$.
+This is a contradiction to the assumption that $G$ is not virtually solvable.
+Therefore, by \cite[Theorem 1.3]{BG}, there exists a dense free subgroup in $G/Z$, in which case $G/Z$ cannot satisfy a coset identity.
+Since every probabilistic identity in $G/Z$ is a coset identity by \cref{thm:analytic}, it follows that $G/Z$ is randomly free.
+In particular, $G$ is randomly free by \cref{cor:quot_rand_free}. \end{proof}

 For completeness we include a proof of the following technical lemma.
 It is similar to \cite[Lemma~2.1]{BG}, but we need a slightly different statement for which a much shorter proof suffices. \begin{lemma} Let $A$ be a finitely generated integral domain.
 Then $A$ embeds into the ring of integers $R$ of a local field $K$. \end{lemma} \begin{proof} Let $Q$ be the field of fractions of $A$.
 If $Q$ is of characteristic zero, we define $A_0 = \bbQ A$ to be the $\bbQ$-subalgebra of $Q$ generated by $A$.
 If $Q$ is of characteristic $p$, we write $A_0 = A$.
 We write $F$ to denote the prime field of $Q$.